 Is there a WiFi connection on board?

 Our coaches do not have WiFi onboard but all the hotels on our accommodation roster offer WiFi.
+To stay online the whole time, get an affordable eSIM from Airalo to stay connected while on the go.

-Are there toilets on board and can we use them?
+Are there toilets on board?

 We do have a toilet on board.
 Although the toilet should always be open and available, we do ask passengers to use it in case of emergencies only.
-The reason for this is that the septic tank can get full quickly and there are limited locations where we can legally clean out the tanks.

 How big are the overhead compartments?